Uterine Cancer SPORE

 - Incorporate molecular diagnostics into clinical decision-making.

-The Gynecological Cancer SPORE in Uterine Cancers is a truly multidisciplinary program that includes clinicians and basic scientists with both oncologic and non-oncologic backgrounds.
+The Uterine Cancer SPORE is a truly multidisciplinary program that includes clinicians and basic scientists across many scientific and clinical disciplines.
 Such a multidisciplinary team is necessary to achieve a more thorough understanding of the pathogenesis, prevention and treatment of these tumors.

 Highlights from the First Award Period